tetunori/p5MovRec/README.md

   ...
 ```

-# If you would like to dicide recoding timing.
+# If you would like to decide recoding timing.
 For advanced people, I will introduce how to make an instance for `p5.MovRec`.

 ## Import library